 Once the file is complete, the file should be attached and submitted via the Play!
-Pokémon Customer Support service's Tournament Report tool.
+Pokémon Customer Support service's Tournament Report tool within seven (7) days of an event concluding.
 Select "Penalty Summary" from the relevant drop-down menu.
-The subject of your submission should be "Penalty Report: XX-XX-XXXXXX", where XX-XX-XXXXXXX is the tournament ID.
+The subject of your submission should be "Penalty Report: XX-XX-XXXXXX", where XX-XX-XXXXXX is the tournament ID.